 Performance boundaries at competitions will be a regulation basketball court (unless otherwise noted).
 All Regionals, Classics and Opens will have a carpet bonded foam mat on the performance area that measures 54'x42'.
-Unless otherwise noted, the mat will be removed for the song/pom, jazz, mascot and/or pep flag/short flag categories/divisions.
+Unless otherwise noted, the mat will be removed for the Song/Pom category/divisions.